gofr-dev/gofr/docs/references/testing/page.md

 ```
 ### Summary

-- **Mocking Database Interactions**: Use GoFr's mock container to simulate database interactions.
+- **Mocking Database Interactions**: Use GoFr mock container to simulate database interactions.
 - **Define Test Cases**: Create table-driven tests to handle various scenarios.
-- **Run and Validate**: Ensure that your tests check for expected results and handle errors correctly.
+- **Run and Validate**: Ensure that your tests check for expected results, and handle errors correctly.

 This approach guarantees that your database interactions are tested independently, allowing you to simulate different responses and errors hassle-free.